Shortridge High School: The Shortridge Daily Echo

 In 1898, the school established a daily newspaper, The Shortridge Daily Echo.
 It was the first daily high school newspaper in the United States.
 It continued its daily status until the 1970s, when it was converted to a weekly publication.
-Kurt Vonnegut Jr, and Donald Ring Mellett are two notable alumni who served as editors of the Echo.
+Kurt Vonnegut and Don Mellett are two notable alumni who served as editors of the Echo.

 The paper won many awards over the years.
 In 1981, its final year of its initial run, a much-abbreviated Echo still won the second place overall award from the Columbia University Scholastic Press Association.
-Michael N. Selby and Edie Cassell were the last co-editors-in-chief, and Chris Keys was the last sports editor of the Shortridge Weekly Echo when it ceased publication with the school's closure in 1981.
+The Shortridge Weekly Echo ceased publication with the school's closure in 1981.
 When Shortridge was reopened as a high school in 2009, students brought back the Echo as well and has been published as either a daily or weekly.

-Influential women in Shortridge history

-May Wright Sewall taught English and German from 1872 to 1880 and was influential in the women's suffrage movement.

-Laura Donnan was an active mentor, teaching Latin, history, and geometry.
-She taught for 45 years starting in 1883.
-In addition, she was also the coach of the women's basketball team and the first sponsor of the Shortridge Daily Echo.

-Charity Dye taught English at Shortridge from 1900 to 1912.
-She is known for her production of plays based on historical events This led to her to be appointed to Indiana's historical commission, the only woman on the commission.
-She was an advocate for women's suffrage, and authored a pamphlet urging the observation of Peace Day on May 18, 1912, in Indiana.
-School #27 was named after her.
-She also authored The James Whitcomb Riley Reader, Some Torch Bearers in Indiana, and The Story-Teller’s Art, among others.
-Dye organized the Browning Society of Indianapolis.
-Because of her influence, the Charity Dye Library was established in the original Shortridge building.

-Mary Ritter Beard graduated as valedictorian of her high school class at Shortridge in 1893.
-She later went on to be influential in the women's suffrage movement.